Reuh/anselme/README.md

 ~ f("discarded")
 ```

 Functions with the same name can be defined, as long as they have a different number of argument.
+Functions will be selected based on the number of arguments given:

 ```
 $ f(a, b)